 - (a) Owners of property being considered for designation as a Historic Landmark shall be notified prior to the Historic Landmark Commission hearing on the recommended designation.
-The Historic Landmark Commission shall provide notice to property owners within 200 feet of the property and conduct a public hearing. - (b) After consideration by the Historic Landmark Commission, a recommendation regarding designations shall be submitted the City Council to conduct a public hearing and consider the designations of a Historic
+The Historic Landmark Commission shall provide notice to property owners within 200 feet of the property and conduct a public hearing. - (b) After consideration by the Historic Landmark Commission, a recommendation regarding designations shall be submitted the City Council to consider the designations of a Historic